Ceelog/phpdoc-en/src/ref/network.md

 urlencoded when you send the cookie, and when it is received, it is automatically decoded and assigned to a variable by the same name as the cookie name.
-If you don't want this, you can use <span class="function">setrawcookie</span> instead if you are using PHP 5.
+If you don't want this, you can use <span class="function">setrawcookie</span> instead.
 To see the contents of our test cookie in a script, simply use one of the following examples:

 ``` php
 <?php